LeLoomi/swiftgram/README.md

 See the current frontend design goal over at [Figma](https://www.figma.com/proto/aojSAyqTbrkbcIo2SFdRvZ/Swiftgram).

 <sub>This project is purely educational.
 All content rights etc. remain with their respective holders.
+Big thanks to all creators over at [Pexels](www.pexels.com) whose free use content is used to mock up the designs.